Initial exposure to computing ideas

 In the Fall of 1989 I started working for BC Hydro.
 My first project was to write host software in Microsoft QuickBASIC 4.5 for MS-DOS for their Air Gap Monitor (AGM) system.
 This was before Microsoft Windows 3.0 was introduced, so I wrote my own GUI in QuickBASIC.
 I also wrote a real-time multi-tasking kernel in Zilog Z8000 assembler for the instrument portion of the AGM.
 (This was after I had taken a night school course in real-time programming taught by David Querbach, a fellow WCCS member.
 By the end of the course we had written a simple multi-tasking kernel in Motorola 68HC11 assembler.)
 Later I ported the multi-tasking kernel to Intel 80C196 assembler for a custom timebase module I helped develop for the Allen-Bradley PLC bus.

 One small project involved developing a custom instrument to measure the phase angle between two 60Hz signals.
 It had a single pushbutton switch for Start/Stop, and a small 4-line LCD display to show the results.
-But after the hardware had been built, scope creep required adding the ability to change settings and enter values.
-In order to avoid rebuilding the hardware, I developed a user interface using only long and short switch presses to navigate a menu system and enter numeric values!
+But after the hardware had been built, "scope creep" required adding the ability to change settings and enter values.
+In order to avoid rebuilding the hardware, I developed a user interface using only long and short presses of that one switch to navigate a menu system and enter numeric values!

 I designed part of the hardware and wrote the firmware in C for the microcontroller in their network cradle.
 I designed the hardware subsystem and firmware for one of two microcontrollers in a family of data loggers.
 Then I spent lots of time developing the hardware and software (in Visual Basic 6.0) for a time-base calibration system for these data loggers.